cblevins/sp21-dig-stud/schedule.md

 - Q&A with Alexis Baird, Director of Product Management at Thumbtack

 #### Mon., Mar.
 8: Data Visualization: Charts
-- Annotate in Hypothes.is:
+- Instead of annotating, I would like you to write a short post in the Slack `#readings` channel commenting on your reactions to the following readings/visualizations:
-  - Nathan Yau, *Data Points: Visualization That Means Something*, Ch.
-5: Visualizing with Clarity, pp. 201-240.
-(See Slack channel for PDF)
+  - "Ch.
+5: Visualizing with Clarity" from Nathan Yau, *Data Points: Visualization That Means Something*, pp. 201-240. (see `#readings` channel for PDF)
-- Go through the following visualizations:
   - Matt Korostoff, ["Wealth Shown to Scale"](https://mkorostoff.github.io/1-pixel-wealth/)
   - Watch first 13:20 of Neil Halloran, [*The Fallen of World War II*](http://www.fallen.io/ww2/) (2015).